-A comprehensive list that will make you consider nearshore software development as an option if you are not already doing it.
+This comprehensive list will make you consider nearshore software development if you are not already doing it.

 You might have good feelings about it or not, but the truth is that nearshore software development is a thing.
 It has been around for quite some time already.
-Many companies of different sizes take advantage of it, from corporations like Pfizer, Coca Cola, or Intel to small businesses.
-This means that there is something about it that can give you an advantage over your competitors.
-Nearshore software development is the safest move you can make to reduce cost and deliver more work done.
-Let me show you why you should be taking advantage of this model and how you could have your stakeholders, decision-makers and finance officers very excited about it.
+Many companies of different sizes take advantage of it, from corporations like Pfizer, Coca-Cola, or Intel to small businesses.
+This means something about it can give you an edge over your competitors.
+Nearshore software development is the safest move to reduce costs and deliver more work.
+Let me show you why you should be taking advantage of this model and how you could have your stakeholders, decision-makers, and finance officers very excited about it.

 First, let me quickly explain what nearshore software development is.
-In case you are new to this, it consists in outsourcing part of your software development to a location abroad but near your main location.
+In case you are new to this, it consists in outsourcing part of your software development to a location abroad but near your central location.
 For instance, Costa Rica if you are in North America.
-This means that if you are outsourcing to remote locations, you are not nearshoring.
+This means that if you are outsourcing to remote areas, you are not nearshoring.

-But let’s just jump into it.
-Back in 2011, Sapiensdev.com started a nearshore location in Costa Rica, but before we did it, we had to evaluate many locations in Latin America.
-Our objective was to give our outsourcing clients in North America high-quality services at a lower rate.
-A rate even lower than hiring their own staff directly, which no one wants to do.
-During our investigation, Costa Rica consistently outperformed all of the other locations, so we decided to jump head-first in the adventure.
+But let’s jump into it.
+Back in 2009, Sapiens Development started a nearshore location in Costa Rica, but before we did it, we had to evaluate many locations in Latin America.
+Our objective was to give our outsourcing clients in North America high-quality services at a lower rate—a rate even lower than hiring their staff directly, which no one wants to do.
+During our investigation, Costa Rica consistently outperformed all other locations, so we decided to jump head-first into the adventure.
 Since we opened the Costa Rican operation, it has given us many advantages over competitors that don’t do nearshore.
-We are able to offer better prices and deliver more high-quality work done.
-So, believe me, you could make use of our operation to increase your IT department productivity and reduce cost.
-Just look at the 10 reasons why we chose Costa Rica as our nearshore software development destination.
+We can offer better prices and deliver more high-quality work.
+So, you could use our operation to increase your IT department’s productivity and reduce costs.
+Look at the ten reasons we chose Costa Rica as our head nearshore software development destination.

 1- A Fresh Talent Hub at a Fraction of the Cost

 I am sure you know how difficult it is to hire and retain IT talent in the US or Canada.
 You would know it even if you have spent as much as one day in the IT industry.
 Talent at a reasonable price is a rare find, and good developers are as scarce as hen’s teeth.
-Just do a quick search in Glassdoor.com or Payscale.com for a job position related to IT in your city.
+Quickly search Glassdoor.com or Payscale.com for an IT position in your city.
 You will get hundreds of open positions offering sky-high salaries and benefits.
-Your competition for talent is knocking at your own door all the time, but if talent is everywhere, why do you keep searching in the same place?
-Doesn’t it make sense to walk the whole market and find a good deal?
+Your talent competition is always knocking at your door, but why do you keep searching in the same place if talent is everywhere?
+Doesn’t walking the whole market and finding a good deal make sense?
 Well, nearshore software development is all about that.

 Here is where it starts getting good.
-Costa Rica has a very unique ecosystem that produces excellent and competitive professionals with surprising ease.
-Since 1948, Costa Rica abolished its army and dedicated all its funds to educate its people.
-Mind blowing, isn’t it?
-70 years later, this small country of only 5 million inhabitants has 5 public universities and about 50 private one, some of which are listed in the top 100 best universities in the world.
-Costa Rica’s IT scene is booming with young professionals working for companies like Sapiensdev.com, making us able to provide rates that are 30% to 50% lower than hiring your own local resources in North America.
+Costa Rica has a unique ecosystem that produces excellent and competitive professionals with surprising ease.
+Since 1948, Costa Rica abolished its army and dedicated all its funds to educating its people.
+Mind-blowing.
+Seventy years later, this small country of only 5 million inhabitants has five public universities and about 50 private ones, some of which are listed in the top 100 best universities in the world.
+Costa Rica’s IT scene is booming with young professionals working for companies like Sapiensdev.com, allowing us to provide 30% to 50% lower rates than hiring your local resources in North America.

 2- Time Zone Overlaps

-Being able to telecommute with someone at the same time makes a big difference.
+Being able to telecommute with someone simultaneously makes a big difference.
 Nearshore software development is all about that.
-Having to coordinate with someone that is in a different time zone during your sleep hours is not good.
-As you can imagine, communication and sleeping don’t go along so well.
-The difficulty to coordinate with your workers during your normal business days adds so much risk to a project.
-That is one of the biggest drawbacks of outsourcing to remote locations.
+Coordinating with someone in a different time zone during your sleep hours is not good.
+As you can imagine, communication and sleeping don’t go well.
+The difficulty of coordinating with your workers during your regular business days adds so much risk to a project.
+That is one of the most significant drawbacks of outsourcing to remote locations.

 With a nearshore software development team in Costa Rica, you don’t need to worry.
 You have that covered.
 Your team is working at the same time that you are.
 Making communication easy as triggering a phone call or web meeting when needed.

 Costa Rica’s time zone is in line with US Central Time most of the year.
-This allows some Costa Rican providers to span their shifts +/-1 hour to be in line with their client’s time zones.
-For instance, here at Sapiensdev.com, we have different schedules for our employees according to their client’s location.
-Schedules span +1 or -2 hours from the official time to make sure they are working at the same time as their client, making it easier to telecommute and conveniently avoiding peak hours of traffic.
+This allows some Costa Rican providers to span their shifts +/-1 hours to align with their client’s time zones.
+For instance, here at Sapiensdev.com, we have different schedules for our employees according to their client’s locations.
+Programs span +1 or -2 hours from the official time to ensure they work simultaneously as their client, making it easier to telecommute and conveniently avoid peak traffic hours.

-Communication is key to success in software development.
+Communication is critical to success in software development.
 I have to say that I learned this the hard way.
-If you can’t communicate in a direct, clear, and quick way, the project becomes compromised.
+The project becomes compromised if you can’t communicate directly, clearly, and quickly.
 If things can go wrong, they will go wrong.
 Nearshore software development makes communication easier.
 Having your team in the same time zone is a great way to keep risk in line.
-It has worked for us and for our clients.
+It has worked for us and our clients.

 3- Travel Proximity

-Every so often, you will have to pack your stuff and travel to your nearshore software development location.
-It makes a great difference if you can do it in a 3-hour direct flight instead of a 12-hour flight with 3 layovers.
+Occasionally, you must pack your stuff and travel to your nearshore software development location.
+It makes a significant difference if you can do it on a 3-hour direct flight instead of a 12-hour flight with three layovers.
 You can take my word for this.

 Costa Rica is so close that you can be there at about the same time as any domestic flight: